 Their schemes ultimately rely on lulling someone into a false sense of security, so they click on a malicious link or download a file.
 Once either of those things happens, the ransomware seizes control of your valuable data.
 It may seem counterintuitive given how simple the schemes appear, but hackers have been wildly successful extorting businesses.

 “In 2019, 205,280 organizations submitted files that had been hacked in a ransomware attack — a 41 percent increase from the year before,” the New York Times reports.
 “The average payment to release files spiked to $84,116 in the last quarter of 2019, more than double what it was the previous quarter … Security experts say that even these numbers underestimate the true cost of ransomware attacks, which have disrupted factories and basic infrastructure and forced businesses to shut down.”

 Training and Managed Cybersecurity and Can Deter Ransomware Attacks

 Online thieves continue to pull off successful schemes mainly because organizations do not have the determined cybersecurity readiness necessary to stop them.
 Most operations rely on basic cybersecurity measures such as firewalls and antivirus software.
 Too often, these prove deficient when confronting an experienced hacker.

-But by working with a third-party managed IT cybersecurity expert, your organization can frustrate even the most devious criminal.
+But by working with a third-party cybersecurity expert, your organization can frustrate even the most devious criminal.
 These are IT strategies that have proven effective against network breaches.